ocvcoin/cpuminer-android/README.md

 ```

-When the script finishes running, it will have compiled all the required NDK shared objects.
+When the script finishes, it will have compiled all the required NDK shared objects.
 Now you can copy the "cpuminer-android" folder to a PC with Android Studio installed, import the project and build the APK.